visit-dav/visit/src/doc/cli_manual/contributing.rst

    The whole process only takes a few seconds.

 #.
-Assuming you successfully run the above command, producing new ``attributes.rts``
+Assuming you successfully ran the above command, producing new ``attributes.rst``
    and ``events.rst`` files, then do a local build of the documentation here and confirm there are no errors in the build